 When people click on Mailchimp’s link, they’re taken to a landing page resource guide with free templates, branding options, and analytics.

 Throughout the guide are multiple calls to action (CTAs) encouraging readers to learn more and sign up.
 Once readers sign up, they can create as many free landing pages as they want.
-Freemium users can then publish their landing pages as is or change the URL by buying a plan that allows them to purchase a verified domain.
+This is the start of the hook.
+Freemium users can then publish their landing pages as is or, with a premium plan, they can change the URL to a more customized and verified domain.

 In addition to ranking for thousands of organic keywords found throughout its content, Mailchimp also ranks for keywords that its competitors don’t.

-Campaign Monitor and SendGrid are left to battle for a smaller segment of users—all three competitors share 3,568 keywords.
+Campaign Monitor and Drip are left to battle for a smaller segment of users—even outside of Mailchimp's shadow, those two competitors share 6,428 keywords.

 To better understand how Mailchimp uses content to set itself apart from its competition, consider the fact that Mailchimp and Campaign Monitor both rank on the first page of Google for the keyword “re-engagement campaign.”